Duran Duran (1993 album): Development and recording

 In January 1991, Duran Duran began work on their next album at Privacy Studios.
 The home studio offered freedom from both the high costs of traditional facilities and the pressure of deadlines.
 "We'd never recorded in a home studio before," recalled Taylor, noting that while the songwriting process remained largely the same as on previous projects, the relaxed setting meant they no longer had to "keep looking at the clock".
 Still, Taylor admitted that the lack of deadlines came with drawbacks.
 "Artists don't do well with time on their hands," he wrote, adding that without a fixed schedule, creative energy could wane.
-Initial working titles for the project included Here Comes the Band and Four on the Floor, the latter referencing their habit of sleeping at the studio after late-night sessions.

 At this stage, the band worked without a producer.
 Using sequencers, drum machines, synthesisers, and Cuccurullo's guitar rig, they began writing and jamming.
 Rhodes later recalled that they wrote continuously, sometimes producing interesting material, other times struggling to make progress.
 Le Bon noted that for the first time in the band's career, lyrics were entered into a PSION Organiser handheld computer and printed for studio use.
 Recordings were also made directly onto a hard drive, marking a shift toward digital production techniques.
 EMI, the band's label, remained involved but adopted a more cautious approach.
 Rather than provide a large upfront advance, the label, under the new A&R head Nick Gatfield, opted to release funding incrementally, evaluating the band's songwriting progress on a monthly basis.
 According to Taylor, this marked the first time Duran Duran had been "tightly A&R'd".

 After several months of initial writing, the producer and engineer John Jones was brought in to help shape the project and demo the band's ideas.
 Jones had a prior history with the band, having first collaborated with them on the B-side "This Is How a Road Gets Made", released with the Big Thing (1988) single "Do You Believe in Shame?".
 He also contributed programming to the 1989 single "Burning the Ground" and Liberty.
 Jones recalled that the band wanted both creative freedom and a way to avoid the expense of a traditional studio.
 They asked if recording in a living room was possible, and Jones replied that it was, and that they could at least begin with demos to see how far the approach would take them.